 </script>

-Then all you need to do, is modify the code above and add it to your website just before Survicate tracking code:
+2. Then, your development team will have to modify the code above and add it to your website just before the Survicate tracking code:

 <script type="text/javascript">